Fir3Fly1995/CowBOYs-SC/Mini-bot/Bot/README_INST.md

 The roles-bot of the Cowboy's Messenger will read from roles.txt (currently located on drive D: on Fir3Fly's PC.)
 It will be moved into the GitHub Repo so it can pull directly from there.

 # How it works
-### Prompts Key
-    Start.
-Used to flag the start of a block of text for mass updates.
-    CH-ID<#xxxxxxxxxxxxxxxxx>CH_NAME
-Identifies the channel for the bot to post the reaction message/role/text The CH_NAME above is a placeholder, to make it human readable, so you can identify the channel.
-    MSG-ID:xxxxxxxxxxxxxxxxx
-The ID of a pre-existing message
-Use:
-    Replace_MSG
-followed by
-    MSG;
-    enter message
-    text in
-    here
-to replace a pre-existing message

-To make a new message, just use
-    MSG;
-then hit the enter key, and write your message to be mirrored into the channel.

-    MSG-ID:
-can be used without the Replace_MSG below it to just identify a pre-existing message for the attachments of roles.

-Place
-    EMOTE_x; :emote: "text"
-to use an emoji emote.
-You must use the emoji, leave the "text" part blank as
-    ""
-to not include any text.

-The use of the
-    Toggle-Role
-function will allow the user to toggle a role on/off instead of just the
-    Give_Role_x;
-function alone.

 ### The Order of Functions
 Skip.
 (This will be in place of Start. if the bot has handled it already and will skip this piece if the Skip. command is used)